 Bacteria

-As mentioned above, Dubia roach enclosures are a prime environment for bacteria.
-The good news is that most bacteria are harmless.
-Some are even beneficial.
-For example, Dubia roaches require that a certain bacteria colonize their gut to help them digest food.
-And, certain micro-organisms may provide them with key macronutrients when they are lacking in the diet.
 But there are bad bacteria too, and if one of these bad bacteria makes its way into your colony, it can take hold and make it sick.
 It could even wipe it out.
 The key variable here is the environment, and of course, what you put in it.
 You can control both things within reason.
 Dubia roaches need humidity to breed.
 They also need heat, but their enclosure doesn’t have to resemble a sauna.

 Food

 Unless you’ve gone fully organic, you never know what chemicals are in the food you feed your roaches.
-As we’ve said before: Pesticides are designed to kill insects and Dubia roaches are insects.
-Chemicals can persist on and in foods, and chemical contamination of one sort or another should be a prime suspect in any Dubia roach die off.
+As we’ve said before: Pesticides are designed to kill insects, and Dubia roaches are insects.
+Chemicals can persist on and in foods, and chemical contamination of one sort or another should be a prime suspect in any Dubia roach die-off.
 So what do you feed your roaches, and what did you feed them lately?

-Here’s an anecdote that turned into an “anecdon’t”: We added regular, non-organic quinoa to our roach chow mix one time a while back.
-Two days later 1/4 of our roaches were dead or dying.
+Here’s an anecdote that turned into an “anecdon’t”: We added regular, non-organic quinoa to our roach chow mix once a while back.
+Two days later, 1/4 of our roaches were dead or dying.
 However, no other species of roach was affected.
 We have no idea why.
-Needless to say, we don’t give our roaches non-organic quinoa any more.
-Not that we planned to make a habit of it – we just happened to get a deal on it.
+Needless to say, we don’t give our roaches non-organic quinoa anymore.
+Not that we planned to make a habit of it.
+We just happened to get a deal on it.
 The crazy thing is that we bought the quinoa at a local upscale grocery store.
-So always keep an open mind, and also consider keeping a log or at least a mental note of new foods you add to the colony and perhaps new methods of preparing or providing it.
+So always keep an open mind, and also consider keeping a log or at least a mental note of new foods you add to the colony and perhaps new methods of preparing or providing them.
 Logs can be helpful for retracing steps to solve a problem.

 Water